PhilipQuirke/quanta_mech_interp/useful_tags.md

 P9L0M0 ['Fail:11', 'Impact:A765', 'MathAdd:S12345', 'MathSub:M123']
 ```

-This JSON format can be extended with addition categorises of facts.
+This JSON format can be extended with additional categorises of facts.